Salt Lake City Auto Theft Lawyer

 There are also aggravating factors that can increase the penalties associated with your auto theft case.
 For example, if you stole the vehicle from a victim that you wielded power over (e.g., an employee or elderly parent), this could be an aggravating factor.
 Additionally, if you commit another crime in conjunction with auto theft, you may be charged with more than one crime and face the penalties for each offense.

-Our Salt Lake City, Utah Criminal Defense Attorneys Will Represent You in Your Auto Theft Case
+Our Salt Lake City Auto Theft Attorneys Will Represent You

 If you or a family member is facing an auto theft charge, you should speak with an experienced Salt Lake City criminal defense attorney.
 Darwin Overson knows how fearsome the criminal justice can appear and is here to alleviate your concerns.
 Darwin will apprise you of your rights as a defendant and ensure you are ready to approach your criminal case.